Click here to read the first part of this trip.

 We have seen lots of budgies on the way here and at this spot we see a dozen pink cockatoos.
 We leave at 10:32 am, it is quite dark to the south-west, but this comes to nothing.
 We pass through Wanaaring at 11:25 am, we do not stop.
 Just past here there is a 12 kilometre long section of tar road and a few smaller sections.
-We stop at 12:40 pm at a spot where it looks like they are preparing to tar another long section.
+We stop for lunch at 12:40 pm at a spot where it looks like they are preparing to tar another long section.
 We have travelled 306 kilometres, again, 12.3 l/100 kilometres.

 The road to here has been pretty good, with only a few bad sections.
 I travelled this road in 1978 in my Holden Gemini, it is much better than it was then!
-On the way I had an awful noise from a wheel.
+On the way I hear an awful noise from a wheel.
 I end up working out that it is a small rock stuck between the disc pad and brake pad, on the back right wheel I think.
 I have to stop a few times and reverse before it is dislodged.
 We leave at 1:12 pm, it is a cold 13â°C!

 |Lunch along the Wanaaring Road||Mays Bend camp site|

 It is tar from here to Bourke so we have to stop again while Ian and Ron pump their tyres back up to normal pressure.
-We also stop for timber.
+We also stop to cut timber.
 We meet Eda and Ray at the North Bourke intersection.
 While Ron goes into town to get fuel, we head out to Mays Bend where we spent our second night on this trip.
 We cannot go to the spot we camped at before as Ray and Eda have a motorhome, it will be too high to get past one spot and I doubt they will get up one of the dry creek crossings.

 I scout ahead and find a good spot on the river but there is someone else there.
 I end up finding another spot which is on a dry billabong.
 This is to the far left as you come in.
 We set up camp here and Sharon soon has a nice fire going.
-It is 3:25 pm when I have finished setting up.
+It is 3:25 pm when I finish setting up.
 John ends up finding us after a few problems and then Ron arrives.